connectome-neuprint/neuPrint/README.md

-        Integer indicating the number of synaptic densities (>=neuronThreshold/5 pre OR >=neuronThreshold post) a neuron should have to be given the label of :Neuron (all have the :Segment label by default) and an auto-name (default is 10).
+        Integer indicating the number of synaptic densities (>=neuronThreshold/5 pre OR >=neuronThreshold post) a neuron should have to be given the label of :Neuron (all have the :Segment label by default) and an auto-name.
 To add auto-names, must have --addAutoName OR --addAutoNamesOnly enabled.
-        Default: 0
+        Default: 10
       --postHPThreshold
         Confidence threshold to distinguish high-precision postsynaptic
         densities (required)